+The Fund does not have fixed dividends and may pay dividends at any time and from time to time in such amounts as it may determine, all in its sole discretion.
 The Fund uses the subscription proceeds from each class of Preferred Shares to acquire and allocate to the respective class of Preferred Shares a discrete pool of mortgages, except that the pool of mortgages allocated to the Class A Preferred Shares may be aggregated with the pool of mortgages allocated to the Class C Preferred Shares for the purposes of calculating dividend distributions.
-Accordingly, net income attributable to the Class C Preferred Shares will be paid out as dividends to the holders of the Class C Preferred Shares and net income attributable to the Class O Preferred Shares will be paid out as dividends to the holders of the Class O Preferred Shares, except that at the discretion of the Board of Directors, the net income attributable to the Class A Preferred Shares and the net income attributable to the Class C Preferred Shares may be added together to calculate dividends payable on the Class A Preferred Shares and the Class C Preferred Shares.
+Accordingly, it is intended that net income attributable to the Class C Preferred Shares will be paid out as dividends to the holders of the Class C Preferred Shares and net income attributable to the Class O Preferred Shares will be paid out as dividends to the holders of the Class O Preferred Shares, except that at the discretion of the Board of Directors, the net income attributable to the Class A Preferred Shares and the net income attributable to the Class C Preferred Shares may be added together to calculate dividends payable on the Class A Preferred Shares and the Class C Preferred Shares.
 In this circumstance, the Class A Preferred Shares and the Class C Preferred Shares shall rank equally, and no dividends may be declared on a Class A Preferred Share unless an identical dividend per share is declared on a Class C Preferred Share.
 However, the Board of Directors may declare and pay dividends on the Class C Preferred Shares to the exclusion of the Class O Preferred Shares and vice versa.
 Further, as the pool of mortgages allocated to each of the Class C Preferred Shares and Class O Preferred Shares will differ, the amount of any dividends declared and paid on each of the Class C Preferred Shares and Class O Preferred Shares will differ.
 See Section 2.2, "Our Business" and Section 8.2, "Investment Risk - Mortgage Pool Allocation Risk Among Different Classes of Shares".

-Dividends will be paid monthly with the appropriate adjustment made to the final dividend payment to be made on December 15 of each year to holders of record as of the November 30 in that year to ensure the net income of the Fund is reduced to nil.
+The Fund intends to pay dividends on a monthly basis with the appropriate adjustment made to the final dividend payment to be made on December 15 of each year to holders of record as of the November 30 in that year to ensure the net income of the Fund is reduced to nil.
 The articles of the Fund prevent the payment of dividends to the holders of the common shares.

-Pursuant to the terms of the Senior Loan Agreement, the 2021 Commitment and the 2022 Commitment, the Fund will not be permitted to declare and pay dividends on shares including the Class C Preferred Shares and Class O Preferred Shares unless it is otherwise compliant with the covenants contained in the Senior Loan Agreement, the 2021 Commitment and the 2022 Commitment.
+Pursuant to the terms of the Senior Loan Agreement, the 2021 Commitment, the 2022 Commitment, and all amendments thereto, the Fund will not be permitted to declare and pay dividends on shares including the Class C Preferred Shares, Class D Preferred Shareholders and Class O Preferred Shares unless it is otherwise compliant with the covenants contained in the Senior Loan Agreement, the 2021 Commitment, the 2022 Commitment, and all amendments thereto.
 See Section 2.7, "Material Agreements - Loan Agreement".